Appointment of Directors in a Company

 However, if a corporation covered by this regulation is compelled to nominate a greater number of independent directors owing to the composition of its audit committee, that greater number of independent directors must apply to it.

-Any intermittent vacancy of an independent director should be replaced by the Board as soon as possible but no later than three months from the date of such vacancy, whichever is later:
+Any intermittent vacancy shall be replaced by the Board as soon as possible, but no later than three months from the date of such vacancy, whichever is later:

 Explanation – For this regulation, it is now specified that the paid-up share capital or turnover, or outstanding loans, debentures, and deposits, as applicable, as of the final date of the most recent audited financial statements, shall be considered.